Embroidery for Beginners – how to embroider

 A size between 6 and 8 inches in diameter is the most comfortable to use for many people.
 If you can’t decide, take a 6inch hoop.

 If you want to do smaller embroidery or embroider clothes get a 4inch/10cm hoop, too.
 On Etsy, you can find a huge variety of embroidery hoops.

-Here is an article explaining all the different kinds of embroidery hoops and how to use them.
+There is a lot I could tell you about embroidery hoops.
+In fact, here is an article explaining all the different kinds of embroidery hoops and how to use them.

-Scissors for embroidery
+Scissors for hand embroidery